 Being active is vital for kid’s physical health and it’s a whole lot of fun, too.
 But, whether it’s a kickabout with friends or a school competition, playing sports can be tough on their pearly whites.

-We’re talking about chips and fractures to teeth, knocked out teeth, fractures to the jaw and injuries to the soft tissues of the mouth.
-Thankfully, all of these can be avoided or minimised with the use of a suitable mouthguard.
-Even though dentists and sports teachers recommend wearing them, only around one in three Australian children do so1.
+We’re talking about chips and fractures to teeth, knocked-out teeth, fractures to the jaw, and injuries to the soft tissues of the mouth.
+Thankfully, all of these can be avoided or minimized with the use of a suitable mouthguard.
+Even though dentists and sports teachers recommend wearing them, only around one in three Australian children do so 1.
 The result?
 Thousands of people are treated for dental injuries due to a fall or damage resulting from equipment or accidental collisions.
-According to the Australian Dental Association (ADA), about a third of injuries to teeth are sports-related, with children being the most often affected – one in two kids experience some kind of dental injury2
+According to the Australian Dental Association (ADA), about a third of injuries to teeth are sports-related, with children being the most often affected – one in two kids experience some kind of dental injury2.

 Content from Ravinder Lilly

 2 Australian Dental Association.
 There are easier ways to protect your child’s mouth from sports injuries. http://www.ada.org.au/app_cmslib/media/lib/0803/m122630_v1_mouthguard%20poster%20a3.pdf